Want to measure your PD yourself? Download and print our free PD ruler!

 Have your friend measure the distance from the center of one pupil to the center of the other pupil with the millimeter ruler.
 Make sure to keep your eyes as still as possible and avoid looking at your friend!
 Stare straight ahead.

 Have your friend repeat the process starting from the opposite eye, to make sure that number matches up.
 Repeat 2 or 3 times to ensure accuracy.

-Pupillary distance measurements done at home with a ruler aren’t always as accurate as the measurements you’ll receive from your eye-care professional.
-It’s always best to visit one and schedule an eye exam to get glasses that fit you best!
+Pupillary distance measurements done at home with a ruler aren’t always as accurate as the measurements you’ll receive from your eyecare professional.
+It’s always best to visit your local doctors and schedule an eye exam to get glasses that fit you best!

 How to measure the PD for reading glasses